Old Goulburn Brewery: History

-Plans were announced in April 1859 in which malting would be renewed in the winter of 1860 and a call was made for 10,000 bushels of English barley.
-Farmers were given twelve months notice in the hope that the barley would be forthcoming.
-Their response does not appear to have been sufficient to have permitted malting operations to begin.

 William Bradley died in April 1868 and the part of his estate which included Lansdowne and the mill/brewery complex passed from the Bradley's to new ownership in 1874.

-In December 1869 the complex ceased to function as a mill and Solomon Emanuel arranged for the transfer of his lease to the Goulburn Meat Preserving Company which took possession of the works in February 1870.
-The company was slow to make building alterations and did not begin to function until November 1870.
-It was not successful and stopped operations in October 1871.
-The mill/brewery complex lay idle from this time until June 1875 when Bartlett and Oddy leased the premises, proposing to operate it as a brewery and to manufacture their own malt.
-It was also intended to use part of the premises as a steam sawmill and joinery works.
-However, this does not seem to have eventuated.

 W. J. Bartlett and J. S. Oddy moved to the complex in June 1875 and proceeded to operate it as a brewery.
 They appear to have been limited in capital, mortgaging the brewery for the whole of the purchase price - 3,200 pounds.
 In 1879 Oddy left the partnership, Bartlett purchasing Oddy's share of the business.
 Bartlett appears to have been the proprietor from 1879 to 1920 although several mortgage agreements are listed in his claim for Certificate of Title in 1913.
 One agreement involving Andrew Seton Chisholm remains unclear.
 It has been suggested that a sale was negotiated but not finalised.

 Chisholm had the Brewery operated by James E. and Robert S. Raymond between 1887 and 1896.
 The Raymonds were the licensed brewers at Goulburn and there is record at the brewery of them doing so.
 The Raymonds appear to have been related to Chisholm by marriage and the business arrangement is confused in that it bears on Chisholm's family arrangements.

 The Brewery continued to function as Bartlett and Co during this period.
 In 1897 Bartlett resumed the role of brewer.